fbpx

 GLYCOL-BASED Brake Fluids

-DOT 3 Brake Fluid utilizes glycol ether as a solvent and is a traditional brake fluid that has been commonly used in vehicles manufactured prior to the 1990s.
+DOT 3 Fluid utilizes glycol ether as a solvent and is a traditional brake fluid that has been commonly used in vehicles manufactured prior to the 1990s.
 It is compatible with all types of brake systems and can be used in any driving situation.
 Everything You Need to know about Dot 3 Fluid, Read this Blog.

-DOT 4 brake fluid contains glycol ether and borate ester compounds that enhance its effectiveness in comparison to DOT 3.
+DOT4 contains glycol ether and borate ester compounds that enhance its effectiveness in comparison to DOT 3.
 It has become the standard for cars made after 2006.
 Similar to its forerunner, it is appropriate for all types of brake systems and driving situations.
+Everything You Need to Know About Dot 4 Synthetic Brake Fluid, Read this Blog.

-Brake fluid DOT 5.1 contains glycol ether and borate ester compounds, providing superior performance similar to that of the silicone-based DOT 5.
+DOT 5.1 contains glycol ether and borate ester compounds, providing superior performance similar to that of the silicone-based DOT 5.
 It can be considered a non-silicone alternative to DOT 5, while still being compatible with DOT 3 and DOT 4 braking systems and fluids.

 SILICONE-BASED Brake Fluids

-DOT 5 brake fluid is made with silicone, which means it is not suitable for use in anti-lock braking systems.
+DOT 5 fluid is made with silicone, which means it is not suitable for use in anti-lock braking systems.
 It is also important to note that DOT 5 cannot be mixed with other types of brake fluid.
 Unlike other fluids, it will not harm the paint on your vehicle.

 The liquid is specifically designed for challenging uses such as military transportation and extremely low temperatures.